labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-pull-values-from-array-at-index/step1.md

-# Pull Values From Array at Index
+# How to Pull Values From Array at Index

+To pull out specific values from an array at certain indexes, follow these steps:

-> To start practicing coding, open the Terminal/SSH and type `node`.
+1. Open the Terminal/SSH and type `node` to start practicing coding.

-Mutates the original array to filter out the values at the specified indexes.
-Returns the removed elements.

-- Use `Array.prototype.filter()` and `Array.prototype.includes()` to pull out the values that are not needed.
+2. Use `Array.prototype.filter()` and `Array.prototype.includes()` to filter out the values that are not needed and store them in a new array called `removed`.
-- Set `Array.prototype.length` to mutate the passed in an array by resetting its length to `0`.
+3. Set `Array.prototype.length` to `0` to mutate the original array by resetting its length.
-- Use `Array.prototype.push()` to re-populate it with only the pulled values.
+4. Use `Array.prototype.push()` to re-populate the original array with only the pulled values.
-- Use `Array.prototype.push()` to keep track of pulled values.
+5. Use `Array.prototype.push()` to keep track of the removed values.
+6. The function `pullAtIndex` takes two arguments: the original array and an array of indexes to pull out.
+7. The function returns an array of removed values.

+Example usage:

 ```js
 const pullAtIndex = (arr, pullArr) => {